 Now, mix everything together and you’re ready to place your cookies on a baking sheet or silicone baking mat (this is my favorite for everything I bake) with your cookie scoop.

-You can either keep them in their scoop from, or flatten out the mounds to look more like a traditional cookie, it’s up to you.
+You can either keep them in their scoop form or flatten out the mounds to look more like a traditional cookie, it’s up to you.

 - If you don’t want to use almond milk, you can substitute another type of milk (coconut, soy, etc.)

-- Dark chocolate is amazing this this recipe, but you can use semi-sweet if you prefer.
+- Dark chocolate is amazing in this recipe, but you can use semi-sweet if you prefer.

 - Use instant oats, as old fashioned oats can be too firm and make the cookies to chewy.